bestie/libnjkafka/README.md

 CURRENTLY AN EXPERIMENTAL PROOF OF CONCEPT

-libnjkafka is a "native Java" C compatible client library for Apache Kafka.
+libnjkafka combines the offical Apache Kafka Java client, GraalVM's native Java compilation capabilities and convenient C API wrapper.

-It provides a native, C compatible API on top of the official Apache Kafka client library.
+It behaves like a regular C library.
+It has no dependencies other than libc.
 It does not run on the JVM.
 It starts up _fast_.

-You can use it in your C programs, C extensions or via FFI.

 ## Why?

-Kafka is major part of Zendesk infrastructure with a high level of complexity on the client side.

-The Java library is the official, canonical, best maintained and best documented Kafka client available.
+The official Java library is the best maintained and supported library available.

-Replica libraries have shown to differ in behavior and default configuration (intentional or otherwise) which can be a problem.

-Aligning on the same tech / libraries is better than diverging.

-Alternatives exist in varying levels of maturity and feature completeness.
+Alternative implementations vary in behvior, maturity and feature completeness.

-Even `librdkafka` lags behind and explicitly excludes features despite being supported by Confluent.
+It allows JVM and non-JVM projects to share consistent client features and behavior.

+Finally, After experiencing some of the issues elluded to above, I decided this would be a fun pet project.

 ## C API